venerasf/Venera/README.md

 ### Function `Init()`

 When you run `use <script.lua>` the `Init()` function is automatically executed, so the metadata and variables are loaded.
-You can put other things in the function to load on the first iteration.
+You can put other things in the function to load on the first iteraction.

 ```lua
 function Init()